airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 magic function.
 This means that in most cases the benchmark function itself will be run many times to achieve accurate timing.

-The default timing function is the POSIX ``CLOCK_PROCESS_CPUTIME``, which measures the CPU time used only by the current process.
-This is available as ``time.process_time`` in Python 3.3 and later, but a backport is included with ``asv`` for earlier versions of Python.
+The default timing function is `time.process_time` (POSIX ``CLOCK_PROCESS_CPUTIME``), which measures the CPU time used only by the current process.
+You can change the timer by setting the benchmark's ``timer`` attribute, for example to `timeit.default_timer` to measure wall clock time.

 .. note::

-   One consequence of using ``CLOCK_PROCESS_CPUTIME`` is that the time spent in child processes of the benchmark is not included.
-If your benchmark spawns other processes, you may get more accurate results by setting the ``timer`` attribute on the benchmark to `timeit.default_timer`.
+   One consequence of using `time.process_time` is that the time spent in child processes of the benchmark is not included.
+   Multithreaded benchmarks also return the total CPU time counting all CPUs.
+In these cases you may want to measure the wall clock time, by setting the
+   ``timer = timeit.default_timer`` benchmark attribute.

 For best results, the benchmark function should contain as little as possible, with as much extraneous setup moved to a ``setup`` function::